kristinaht/Word-Counter/README.md

-# _Pierre's Bakery_
+# _Word Counter_

-#### _Independent Project 7, Feb 2020_
+#### _Independent Project 7, March 2020_

 #### By _**Kristina Hengster Tintor**_

 ## Description
-Console application for a bakery that allows users to select bread, pastries or both.
-Once user enters their selections, application returns total price for items selected.
+Console application that gathers both a word and sentence from a user, then checks how frequently the word appears in the sentence.
+It checks for full word matches only.
+(For instance, if provided the word "cat" and sentence "I'm walking to the cathedral." the first three letters of the word cathedral would not be counted.)

 ## Project Specifications

-User chooses if they want to buy bread, pastries or both.
+User is prompted to type in the word.
+First spec will check if object is instantiated.
-* Input: B
+* Input: world
-* Output: "How many loaves of bread would you like?"
+* Output: Object is instantiated.

-User enters number of items they wish to purchase and application calculates the price for them
+User inputs a sentence when prompted and application returns how many times previously inputted word appears in the sentence.
-* Input: 3
+* Input: "Hello world"
-* Output: 15
+* Output: "Word 'world' appears 1 time in your sentence".

 ## Setup/Installation Requirements